typedb/typedb/docs/pages/documentation/6-developing-with-java/development-overview.md

 There is an example described in our [blog](https://blog.grakn.ai/working-with-grakn-ai-using-java-5f13f24f1269#.8df3991rw) that discusses how to get set up to develop using Java, and how to work with the Java API.

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/23" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.

 {% include links.html %}